ryze-digital/mega-menu/README.md

 | classes            | object      | <pre>{<br>&nbsp;&nbsp;levelWrapper: 'level-wrapper',<br>&nbsp;&nbsp;subLevelOpen: 'open',<br>&nbsp;&nbsp;activeItems: 'is-active'<br>}</pre> | Selectors that are used internally or states that will be added to elements |
 </details>

+## Known issue(s)

+At the moment the mega menu only works for static positioned headers.
+If your header uses `position: sticky;` or `fixed`, you might run into [this problem](https://github.com/ryze-digital/mega-menu/issues/3).

 ## Demos

 Check out this repository to run the demos in a browser.